dineshsk27/sitecore/Sitecore/Exercise-3/README.txt

 #then take the backup of /etc/systemd/system/redis-server.service

-#then downoaded new redis-server config files for /etc/systemd/system/redis-server.service and /etc/init.d/redish-server.
+#then downoaded new redis-server init.d file and new systemd file for /etc/systemd/system/redis-server.service and /etc/init.d/redish-server.

 #then Manually run /etc/init.d/redis-server start.